A warm welcome!

 (11.09.2018) Almost done…

-The relocation of the Department of Botany and Molecular Evolution Research to the Jügelhaus is expected to be completed in October 2018.
+The relocation of the Division of Botany and Molecular Evolution Research to the Jügelhaus is expected to be completed in October 2018.
 The colleagues have been working in the new offices for ten days now.
-Only the Grunelius-Möllgaard molecular lab and the DNA archive operated by the department are still temporarily housed in the Maria-Sibylla-Merian-Haus and will move to their final location in the Reimersbau in 2019.
+Only the Grunelius-Möllgaard molecular lab and the DNA archive operated by the division are still temporarily housed in the Maria-Sibylla-Merian-Haus and will move to their final location in the Reimersbau in 2019.

 (10.09.2018) Forum Citizen Science: “Gemeinsam mehr erreichen”